tonylampada/tonylampada.github.io/index.md

 ## 2. What I can do

-* I can do other things but I have worked most of my life with web development (and some devops more recently).
+* I can do other things but I have worked most of my life with web development and devops.
 My favorite stack for webdev is Postgres, AWS, Docker, Python, Django and Vue.js.
 * I can put together modern web applications and **scalably** deploy them - in an automated fashion - to production environments in the cloud with **zero downtime**.
 * I can organize the development proccess for your team, and apply the right tools to make development a breeze both for front-end and back-end.
 * I can design and understand business processes, and I can *help* with project management and bring a set of management best practices that tends to make everyone deliver better results consistently.
-* I can teach/train people on back-end and front-end development and devops tools and practices and I try my best motivate and influence people to be better programmers.
+* I can (and love to) teach/train people on back-end and front-end development and devops tools and practices and I try my best motivate and influence people to be better programmers.
-* I've also done some recent work with machine learning and data science.
-I'm not nearly as good with that as with web development, but I think there's good potential on that area for me too.

 ## 3. What I can't do